 Sites Navigation: On all featured sites, you can use the navigation aid at the end of the page for proceeding to the next site.
 The navigation bar takes you through a tour of the sites.
 At the bottom of each site you can navigate forward or backward, or return back to a full list of all sites in all regions of Israel.

-This page was last updated on May 8, 2020 (Add Ramat Rachel)
+This page was last updated on Aug 1, 2020 (Add Sanhedria)

 Sponsored links + sample links to BibleWalks sites: